 I guess there’s a time for everything, and the time for WFH is now.
 Like it or not, at least temporary, we’re all working from home now, so here’s everything you need to know about it:

 What does working from home mean?

 You wake up.
 Make your bed.
 Drink a coffee in the kitchen and then, instead of dressing up and spending an average of 1 hour in traffic, you switch to your living room where a Marie Kondoed corner awaits.
 You open your laptop, have a video status meeting with your team.
 Then you take a 10 minutes break.
 Work some more.
 Stretch a little.
 Finish 3 important tasks.
 Water the plants.
 It’s the end of your working day.
 Forget about another hour in traffic on your way back home.
 Just go to the couch and open a book.
 Or play an episode of that new series on Netflix.
 Or have a perfect sleep needed for your success.

 Working remotely means digital teams collaborate on projects, are led by team leaders, and work for the achievement of the same KPIs, but from the cozyness of their own homes.
 And it’s proven that even though they’re working from a distance, remote teams are some of the best options nowadays.
 Don’t see how this is possible?
 I collected some insights from real people that have already nailed it when it comes to remote work.

 What benefits do work from home pros find in this lifestyle?

+According to a Biteable WFH survey, 62% of remote employees say they’d be happy to work from home forever.
 Some already found their ways to work from home and they’re seeing big improvements in their lifestyle.
 We looked at how pros are handling it and what are the main benefits of working from home for marketing teams.

 Teams become more independent